If at first you don’t succeed, try, try again, right?

 In hindsight, I’m fairly certain that I did at least two things wrong: For one thing, the pickles were a bit rubbery when they went into the crock.
 Although I bought them fresh at the farmers’ market, I didn’t prepare them right away.
 It also dawned on me that I had forgotten to use canning salt (pure NaCl) and grabbed the table salt instead.
+Live and learn.

 It’s not always easy to admit defeat and accept that the time and energy we put into something is all for naught.
 But “trying again” is how we learn.
-It forces us to think and to solve problems so that we can build and develop new skills over time.
+It forces us to think and to solve problems so we can build and develop new skills over time.
 And that’s precisely why I chose this task as my self-care activity for the day.

 As much as I would like to be eating a dill pickle right now, I shall wait again to see if this next experiment turns out.